zhaoxuejun92/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Professor of Artificial Intelligence
+role: Ph.D. in Supply Chain & Operations Management

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Stanford University
+  - name: Purdue University
     url:

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include decision making under uncertainty, data-driven analytics in OM applications and pharmaceutical supply chain

 # Interests to show in About widget
 interests: